Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Evolution of Small-Scale Inhomogeneities after Decoupling

 \section{Evolution of Small-Scale Inhomogeneities after Decoupling}

-In this section it is demonstrated that the generalised Lifshitz-Khalatnikov perturbation theory based on the General Theory of Relativity combined with thermodynamics and a realistic equation of state for the pressure $p=p(n,\varepsilon)$, predicts that in the era after decoupling of matter and radiation small-scale inhomogeneities may grow very fast.
+In this section it is demonstrated that the generalised cosmological perturbation theory based on the General Theory of Relativity combined with thermodynamics and a realistic equation of state for the pressure $p=p(n,\varepsilon)$, yields that in the era after decoupling of matter and radiation small-scale inhomogeneities may grow very fast.
 As in Section~\ref{sec:voorbeeld}, a flat ($R_\nul=0$) \textsc{flrw} universe with vanishing cosmological constant ($\Lambda=0$) is considered.